lavaeater/suburban-commando/README.md

 So, we are almost back where we started - or rather, where we left off, when we switched to Godot.
 Or rather, that's not actually true.
 We have a bunch of features that are not yet implemented, for this one.
 So, we should list these features and write a small note regarding what they mean.

+### HUD
+Simply an overlay or something like that, displaying ammo, health, score, objectives and such.

 ### Things that need to be done